 - Listen to both children. - Encourage children to say how they feel ("it hurt" ...
-"I'm sad" etc) - Ask the children how they could solve the problem and try to find a solution based on their ideas.
+"I'm sad" etc if developmentally appropriate) or model the language ("that must have hurt....You look sad" etc) - Ask the children how they could solve the problem and try to find a solution based on their ideas.
 If necessary, impose a solution and explain why. - If a child has hurt another, ask them to find a way to help the other child feel better.
-This could involve comforting the other child, agreeing to be friends or saying sorry but avoiding a situation where a child expresses a grudging "sorry". - Staff should model empathy e.g. I'm sorry that happened to you but for most children saying 'sorry' will not be appropriate due to their level of development. - If a child has been hurt or is distressed, then initially focus attention on that child.
+This could involve comforting the other child, agreeing to be friends or saying sorry (if developmentally appropriate) but avoiding a situation where a child expresses a grudging "sorry". - Staff should model empathy e.g. I'm sorry that happened to you but for most children saying 'sorry' will not be appropriate due to their level of development. - If a child has been hurt or is distressed, then initially focus attention on that child.
 Deal with the behaviour of the other child next. - State the behaviour you would like to see i.e. 'Sonya feel's happy when you share the bike with her'.
 If necessary, state a clear boundary.
 "Remember, no hitting in nursery." - If necessary move one child away from the other's play. - It is important to spend time settling the children back into positive play don't deal with an incident and walk away too soon. - Where possible, notice positive behaviour shortly afterwards and praise it.
-"I can see you are playing nicely now, that's good to see you sharing."
+"I can see you are playing nicely, that's good to see you sharing."